spotify/scio/site/src/main/paradox/internals/Coders.md

 ## How to build a custom Coder

 It is possible for the user to define their own `Coder` implementation.
-Scio provides [builder functions](https://spotify.github.io/scio/api/com/spotify/scio/coders/CoderGrammar.html) in the `Coder` object.
+Scio provides @scaladoc[builder functions](com.spotify.scio.coders.CoderGrammar) in the `Coder` object.
 If you want to create a custom `Coder`, you should use one of the those three builder:

 - **`Coder.beam`**: Create a Scio `Coder` that simply wraps a Beam implementation.
 For example:
 ```scala mdoc